-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 13.2(j) Medical and X-ray examination before appointment Section 7.4.1 on "Physical check-up" Section 7.4.1 is revised to read as follows: 1.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 13.2(j) Medical and X-ray examination before appointment Section 7.4.1 on "Physical check-up" Section 7.4.1 is revised to read as follows: 1.
 The IMC should, in consideration of maintaining a healthy school environment and in the interest of the students, decide whether to require each staff member (other than supply staff paid on daily rate) to undergo a medical examination including a chest X-ray examination by a registered medical practitioner before appointment.
-13.2(k) Letter of Appointment or Contract of Service Section 7.4.4 on "Employment Contract" All relevant sections and provisions in the SAG still stand.
-13.3(e) Direct appointment of teachers to promotion ranks Section 7.2.4 on "Promotion and acting appointment" and section 7.3 on "Staff selection" All relevant sections and provisions in the SAG are applicable with a new section added as follows: 7.2.5 Direct appointment of teachers to promotion ranks For direct appointment of teachers to promotion ranks, the IMC should follow detailed procedures as set out in "Guiding principles and procedures for direct appointment of teachers to promotion ranks" in Appendix D.
+13.2(k) Letter of appointment or contract of service Section 7.4.4 on "Employment contract" All relevant sections and provisions in the SAG still stand.
+13.3(e) teachers to Section 7.2.4 on "Promotion and acting appointment" and section 7.3 on "Staff selection" All relevant sections and provisions in the SAG are applicable with a new section added as follows: 7.2.5 Direct appointment of teachers to promotion ranks For direct appointment of teachers to promotion ranks, the IMC should follow detailed procedures as set out in "Guiding principles and procedures for direct appointment of teachers to promotion ranks" in Appendix D (of the Supplement to the SAG).

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools

 13.6(b) Deployment of Nil A new section is added as follows:

 redundant 7.11 Deployment of redundant teacher

 teacher When such circumstance arises that

 there is / are over-ranked principal /

 redundant teacher(s) in the school and

 that they have to be deployed to other

 schools operated under the same

 sponsoring body so as to avoid or

 alleviate over-establishment of staff as

 provided under section 40AG of the EO,

 the IMC should ensure that the

 deployment is conducted in an

 objective, fair and transparent manner.

 The IMC should also ensure that the

 school has put in place a set of

 objective, fair and transparent

-"school-based criteria" in identifying the sequence of teachers to become
+"school-based criteria" in identifying the

+sequence of teachers to become

 redundant before handling their

 deployment.
 Schools should refer to

 the procedures as set out in "Principles

 for Identifying, Deployment and

 Arrangement of Redundant Teachers" in

+Appendix E (of the Supplement to the

-Appendix E in handling such cases.
+SAG) in handling such cases.

-13.7 Change of Rank Nil A new section is added as follows:
+13.7 Change of rank Nil A new section is added as follows:

-within Grade 7.12 Change of Rank within Grade
+within grade 7.12 Change of rank within grade

 1. Change of rank within grade refers to

 such situation where a staff member

 (including principal of a school) steps

 down from a higher rank to a lower rank

 within his serving grade e.g. graduate or

 non-graduate grade.